synopsis-archive/core/README.md

 * Branches for new features should be called `feature/a-few-words`
 * Branches for bug fixes should be called `bug/a-few-words`
+* Branches for documentation changes should be called `docs/a-few-words`

 GitHub branch names should use kebab-case, so words should be separated by a hyphen `-`.